sergionfo/Supplementary_2/README.md

 ## Reproducibility ##

 The materials in this repository are provided as supplementary resources for the associated research publication.
-The analysis was preformed using Bibliometrix/Biblioshiny in R.
+The analysis was preformed using Bibliometrix/Biblioshiny in R. All data in this repository are in Bibliometrix/Biblioshiny format

-, while Results/ contains the corresponding outputs.
-The synonym dictionary in biblioshiny_synonyms.txt can be used to reproduce the terminology normalization applied during the bibliometric analysis.

 ## Citation ##